 One of the primary uses of the cap table is to show how decisions impact the equity structure of a company.
 Do you want to expand the employee option pool?
 Are you raising another funding round?

-Either way, you can see exactly what impact that will have on your shareholder groups.
-When you're raising funding for the first time, you need to know exactly what you're giving up.
-The cap table will do just that, and show you the proposed new structure of the company.
+Either way, you can see exactly what impact actions will have on your shareholder groups.
+When raising funding for the first time, you need to know exactly what you're giving up.
+The cap table will do just that and show you the proposed new structure of the company.

 2. To discuss initial equity distributions.

 When you create a company, a cap table has your company breakdown in writing.
 Having a cap table will make your job easier from the start, though, as it can help you facilitate important conversations like discussing initial equity distributions with the founding team.

 When hiring new employees, you want to align their incentives with your company's objectives.
 Stock options are a great way to do just that, as you can match employee contributions with the appropriate amount of stock.

 Your cap table will show exactly how many options are authorized and available to be issued to employees and the number of options used to date.
 When creating your table, ensure you have enough options to cover a 12-month rolling period.

 A clear snapshot of your company’s ownership structure also helps you run a what-if analysis on a financing round.
 You can look at what happens to your ownership stake and company control at different valuation levels and consider other factors, like the impact of issuing new options at different stages.